Peppiatt and Aylesworth: Hee Haw

-Aylesworth and Peppiatt relocated to the United States in 1958 and got work writing for 'The Andy Williams Show.

-They had worked together on The Jimmy Dean Show and wondered why a show hosted by a country music star didn't feature the country music more prominently.
+Having worked together on The Jimmy Dean Show, Peppiatt and Aylesworth wondered why a show hosted by a country music star didn't feature the country music more prominently.
 Aylesworth's 2010 book The Corn Was Green: The Inside Story of Hee Haw published by McFarland & Company told how he and Peppiatt came up with the idea for Hee Haw after seeing "country banter" between Charley Weaver and Jonathan Winters on The Jonathan Winters Show, and seeing that the shows atop the Nielsen ratings included The Andy Griffith Show, The Beverly Hillbillies, Gomer Pyle, U.S.M.C., Green Acres and Petticoat Junction, along with Rowan & Martin's Laugh-In and the duo conceived immediately of the format of country variety resulting in one of the longest-running series in television history, Hee Haw.
 Originally a summer replacement for The Smothers Brothers Comedy Hour, Hee Haw was an immediate ratings winner throughout that first summer and was permanently added to the CBS schedule in December 1969.
-Co-hosted by Roy Clark and Buck Owens, the hour-long program featured regulars Archie Campbell, Grandpa Jones, Minnie Pearl, Junior Samples, Lulu Roman and Gordie Tapp.
+Co-hosted by Roy Clark and Buck Owens, the hour-long program featured regulars Archie Campbell, Grandpa Jones, Minnie Pearl, Junior Samples, Lulu Roman and Canadians Gordie Tapp and Don Harron.
 Comedian and frequent Peppiatt & Aylesworth collaborator Jack Burns was also a writer and major contributor in the early years of the show.
 There was also a spinoff sitcom "Hee Haw Honeys".
 One of the stars of the series was a young Christian music singer, Kathie Lee Johnson (Gifford) before she married Frank Gifford.

 Ron Simon, curator of television and radio at New York's Paley Center for Media, described their collaboration at Hee Haw as "an interesting hybrid of two of the most popular programs of the '60s, The Beverly Hillbillies and Rowan & Martin's Laugh-In, and ironically outlasted both of them.
 The show featured a sequence of brief sketches of cornball humour, combined with performances by top acts in bluegrass, country and western and gospel music.
 The show lasted for two seasons, starting in 1969 on CBS in prime time and lasted on network television until 1971 when CBS axed all of its country-oriented programming.
 The show then ran in syndication for another 22 years, making it one of the longest-running programs in television history with 585 episodes.
 Simon noted that Hee Haw featured performances by Merle Haggard, Johnny Cash and Conway Twitty preserved in their prime".